sahilsingh12221802/ApplyMind-AI/README.md

 # Agentic AI Job Application & Career Automation Platform

 > **Status📋: In Development (Work in Progress)**
 > This project is under active construction.
 Core architecture and several milestones are being built incrementally — it is **not yet feature-complete or production-ready**.
-See the [Development Roadmap](#-development-roadmap--milestones) below for current progress.

 ---